I. General introduction

 1. Advanced Parole

-An H-1 or L-1 status holder may submit an I-485 application for adjustment of status after his/her I-140 immigration petition is approved or concurrently with the I-140 petition.
-In the I-485 pending period, if he/she wants to travel outside the United States, there are three options for him/her to reenter into the U.S.:
+An H-1 or L-1 status holder may submit an I-485 application for adjustment of status after his/her I-140 immigration petition is approved or concurrently with the I-140 petition if the immigrant visa number is immediately available.
+In the I-485 pending period, if the alien wants to travel outside the United States, there are three options for him/her to reenter into the U.S. [INA 212(d)(5)(A)]:

-b.
-The alien may go to a third country or his/her home country to apply for an H-1 or L-1 visa if he/she has never gotten an original H-1 or L-1 visa.
+2. The alien may go to a third country or his/her home country to apply for an H-1 or L-1 visa if he/she has never been issued an H-1 or L-1 visa.
 Once the visa is issued, the alien can use it to come back to the U.S. with his/her adjustment of status application not being affected.
-However, in this scenario, the alien faces the risk of his/her visa application being denied and thus the inability to come back to the U.S. To safeguard his/her return to the U.S., the alien should take advantage of Advanced Parole, which will be discussed in the next paragraph.
+However, in this scenario, the alien faces the risk of his/her visa application being delayed for a security check or denied, though very unlikely, and thus the inability to come back to the U.S. To safeguard his/her return to the U.S., the alien should take advantage of Advanced Parole, which will be discussed in the next paragraph.

-However, if after being paroled in the alien changes employer, he/she may no longer have valid H-1 or L-1 nonimmigrant status.
-He/she can still lawfully stay in the U.S. during the I-485 pending period, but, if the alien's I-485 application is denied, he/she may not be able to lawfully remain in the U.S. as nonimmigrant.
+However, if after being paroled into the U.S. the alien changes employer immediately without working for his / her H-1 or L-1 sponsoring employer, he/she no longer has valid H-1 or L-1 nonimmigrant status.
+He/she can still lawfully stay in the U.S. during the I-485 pending period, but if the alien's I-485 application is denied, he/she may not be able to lawfully remain in the U.S. as nonimmigrant.

 2. Employment Authorization (EAD)

-For various reasons, an alien in H-1 or L-1 status may want to apply for EAD, and he/she can do so along with the I-485 application either after his/her I-140 is approved or concurrently with I-140 application.
-However, for purposes of approval of the I-485, those who are in H-1 or L-1 status and whose adjustment of status applications are employer-sponsored are required to prove their intent to work for the petitioning employer.
+For various reasons, an alien in H-1 or L-1 status may want to apply for an EAD, and he/she can do so along with the I-485 application either after his/her I-140 is approved or concurrently with I-140 application.
+[8 C.F.R.
+274a.12(b)]

 3. The Portability Rule

-For all those aliens who are applicants for employer-sponsored I-140s, namely, EB-1(b) (Outstanding Researcher or Professor), EB-1(c), EB-2 (except NIW) and all EB-3, current immigration law allow changing employers 180 days after the date of filing for I-485 adjustment of status.
-(67 FR 49561) This has been called the portability rule.
+For all those aliens who are applicants for employer-sponsored I-140s, namely, EB-1(b) (Outstanding Researcher or Professor), EB-1(c), EB-2 (except NIW) and all EB-3, current immigration law allows the alien to change employers 180 days after the date of filing Form I-485, adjustment of status.
+(67 FR 49561) This has been called the Portability Rule.

 If the alien who is in H-1 or L-1 status files an I-485 application concurrently with his/her employer-sponsored I-140, the risk posed by taking advantage of the portability rule is much higher.
-That is to say, if the alien changes employer 180 days after the date of filing an I-485 and the I-140 has not yet been approved, the original employer that sponsored his/her I-140 may withdraw sponsorship, which would practically terminate the I-140 and I-485 application.
-In this situation, a serious problem may arise if the alien already applied for and used an EAD to work for the new employer or applied for and used Advanced Parole to reenter into the U.S.
+That is to say, if the alien changes employer 180 days after the I-485 filing date and the I-140 has not yet been approved, the original employer that sponsored his/her I-140 may withdraw sponsorship, which would terminate the I-140 and I-485 application.
+In this situation, a serious problem may arise if the alien has already applied for and used an EAD to work for the new employer or applied for and used Advanced Parole to re-enter into the U.S.

 III.
 Suggestions for H-1 and L-1 holders